 The views of the entire harbor and bay area are spectacular that any photographer enthusiast can appreciate.

-We thoroughly enjoyed our visit to Cabrillo National Monument San Diego.
-Sharing experiences of something new together; learning a bit of history and enjoying quality sister time strolling through a beautiful park on this lovely day.
+My sister and I thoroughly enjoyed our visit to Cabrillo National Monument San Diego.
+Sharing experiences of something new together creating lasting memories.
+Spending the day learning a bit of history and enjoying quality sister time will be cherished moments forever.
+And to top it off, experiencing it in such a remarkable place.
+What a memory this will be for us!

 This park is accessible to visitors with wheelchairs, service animals are welcome, there is an entry fee into the park.
 If you bring your pets, they are only allowed in the tidepool areas and must be on a six-foot leash at all times.